TOP 5 BENEFITS OF ‘ONE FOR ONE’ BUSINESS GIVING

-‘One for One’ business giving programs through companies like TOMS and Warby Parker have instant appeal beyond the quality of and demand for their products.
+‘One for One’ business giving programs through companies like Warby Parker have instant appeal beyond the quality of and demand for their products.
 These habitual contributions of shoes and eyeglasses for those in need, respectively, are a clear signal to customers that these companies value making a difference in society.
 And they are doing just that—by taking action on these values and supporting impoverished communities.

 These ‘one for one’ programs are great for the world (and great for external marketing purposes), but their greatness reaches far beyond this overt impact.
 Dig a little deeper and we find more and more reasons to incorporate this kind of giving into business.
 Here are what we think are the top five:

 If you take a closer look at TOMS’ giving programs, you’ll discover they’ve expanded the focus on shoes to include eye-wear and coffee.
 Building on that idea, we’re now seeing businesses around the world doing so much more.

 We’re seeing accountants giving a day’s worth of education for every new client they gain.
 Health coaches can give a medical procedure for every session they host.
 It’s still a ‘one for one’ message, but it’s not just a small group of nonprofits or enterprises affiliated with specific products that benefit.

 You begin to see that this message and associated giving knows no bounds, and that it can benefit the maximum number of valuable causes with maximum efficacy.

 2. LESS BARRIER TO ENTRY.

 Businesses are often reluctant to start ‘Corporate Social Responsibility’ programs because they just don’t have the resources to support such an endeavour.

 Alternatively ‘one for one’ programs don’t have to be a huge financial commitment, and open up the door to small to medium sized, and even startup companies.
 It can be as little as one cent per every business transaction.